kocatepedogu/cellular-automaton-processor/README.md

 ## Running Examples

-A C++ compiler and Verilator are needed.
+A C++ compiler, Python 3 and Verilator are needed.

 To compile Verilator simulation: